meshde/submission-processor/README.md

 The following parameters can be set in config files or in env variables:

 - LOG_LEVEL: the log level
+- MAXFILESIZE: The maximum size of the file which can be submitted

 - KAFKA_URL: comma separated Kafka hosts
 - KAFKA_CLIENT_CERT: Kafka connection certificate, optional;
     if not provided, then SSL connection is not used, direct insecure connection is used;